There are times when working as a journalist overlaps with the Indieweb movement.

-The first is having a syndicated work portfolio.
+The first and most obvious is having a syndicated work portfolio.
 If you like, a single source, feed or river of everything written or posted elsewhere.

 This means linking back to stories published on mainstream media sites.
 I want to do this even when those sites don’t reciprocate my links.